zyf0717/zyf0717.github.io/_posts/2026-05-22-autonomy-is-overrated.markdown

 Deploying an AI agent in an organization is, structurally, not unlike hiring humans: the introduction of a new actor into workflows with specific scope, responsibilities, and also potential for error.

-And it follows that the same questions around autonomy, accountability, and oversight should apply: what is this agent permitted to do, who is accountable when it fails, and who is ultimately responsible for its actions and consequences?
+And it follows that the same questions around authority, accountability, and oversight should apply: what is this agent permitted to do, who is accountable when it fails, and who is ultimately responsible for its actions and consequences?

 In this case, however, what is missing is the battle-tested framework that guides human staffing—and the corresponding autonomy boundaries.
 After all, equivalence does not mean identity.